raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_4.md

 --- task ---

 Now work through [Session 3](https://ncce.io/jQMOvR){:target="_blank"}, which will help to build on your existing teaching skills in app design and idea development.
-Exploring this session in detail will give you the opportunity to develop a working understanding of the correlation between the various resource files as well as experience a lesson from the pupils' perspective.
+Exploring the resources in detail will improve your understanding of how the different files work together in the session.
+It will also allow you to experience the lesson from a pupil’s perspective.

 You will be using the ideas you develop in Session 3 towards a working app which you will program in Part 3 of this course.
-Keep a record of your ideas using the Student Worksheets provided.
+Keep a record of your ideas using the Student Worksheets  (or Student Workbook) provided.

 --- /task ---